CyberGen49/discord-chatgpt/README.md

 * `delete_message_days`: Message entries older than this number of days will be automatically deleted from the database

 ## Database
-This bot stores every message sent to OpenAI, as well as its response, in the database generated during setup.
+The bot stores every message with its accompanying response in the database we generated during setup.

-The database contains a single table, `messages`, with columns are as follows:
+The database contains a single table, `messages`, with the following columns:

 * `time_created`: The timestamp of the interaction
 * `user_id`: The ID of the user who sent the message